-Heroin (diacetylmorphine) is described by the National Institute of Drug Abuse as a highly addictive drug that is processed from morphine.
-Morphine is a naturally occurring substance that is extracted from the pods of the poppy plants.
-Heroin is manufactured by combining two acetyl groups to the morphine molecule.
+Heroin (diacetylmorphine) is described by the National Institute on Drug Abuse as a highly addictive drug that is processed from morphine.
+Morphine is a naturally occurring substance that is extracted from the pods of the poppy plant.
+Heroin is manufactured by combining two acetyl groups with the morphine molecule.
 This process creates a partly synthetic opioid or narcotic analgesic.

-Heroin in its pure form is a white, bitter tasting powder.
-However, when manufactured for illicit sales, the drug can be diluted with various other additives like sugar or caffeine and can have a rock like appearance.
-Based on what is used to expand the product, the color of heroin may be gray, brown or even black.
+Heroin in its pure form is a white, bitter-tasting powder.
+However, when manufactured for illicit sale, the drug can be diluted with various other additives, like sugar or caffeine, and can have a rock-like appearance.
+Based on what is used to expand the product, the color of heroin may be gray, brown, or even black.

 Street names for this drug may include:

 The drug can be injected, smoked or snorted.

 Heroin is classified as a Schedule I controlled substance.
 Drugs in this category meet the Food and Drug Administration and Drug Enforcement Administration criteria for having a high potential for abuse, no accepted medical use in the United States, and no safety parameters for use even with medical supervision.
 No prescriptions may be written for a Schedule I drug, and its manufacture, distribution, possession, and use is subject to stiff judicial penalties.